hirefire/hirefire-resource-ruby/README.md

 - Queue Classic 4+
 - Bunny 2+ (size only, no job queue latency)

-Ruby 3.1+ is required and tested for the library core, Rack, Rails 7, Sidekiq 7, Bunny, and Resque 2.
-Worker-library cells that boot through Rails 8 in CI run on Ruby 3.2+.
+Ruby 3.1+ is required and tested for the library core, Rack, Rails 7, Sinatra, Hanami 2, Sidekiq 7, Bunny, and Resque 2.
+Rails 8, Sidekiq 8, and Resque 3 require Ruby 3.2+.
+Hanami 3 requires Ruby 3.3+.
+Solid Queue, Good Job, Delayed Job, Que, and Queue Classic are tested with Rails 8 and follow that Ruby 3.2+ floor.

+The test suite runs against these minimum versions and the current latest release of each runtime and library.
 Older versions may still work, but are not officially supported.

 **Documentation:**

 The public API is documented with YARD.
 Published gems are on [rubydoc.info](https://www.rubydoc.info/gems/hirefire-resource).
 Locally: `bundle exec rake doc`.
 Changelog lives in [CHANGELOG.md](CHANGELOG.md).

----

-Since 2011, HireFire has helped over 1,500 companies autoscale more than 5,000 [Heroku] applications across 10,000+ web and worker dynos.

-HireFire autoscales web and worker processes based on the metrics collected from applications, such as request queue time or requests per minute for web, job queue latency or job queue size for workers, and CPU activity for any compute-bound processes.
-Process counts stay dynamic rather than remaining fixed at peak cost.

-Learn more at the [home page][HireFire].

----

 ## Development